 Securing a REST API with OAuth 2.0

 In this course, you'll learn how to secure a Spring Boot REST API with Spring Security and OAuth 2.0.
-From leveraging Spring Security defaults, JWT-based authentication and authorization, to secure integrations, you'll learn the best practices for securing your APIs, and implement these best practices in our hands-on labs.
+From leveraging Spring Security defaults, JWT-based authentication and authorization, to using Authorization Servers, you'll learn the best practices for securing your APIs, and implement these best practices in our hands-on labs.

 What you'll learn